elan-dcc/elan-dcc.github.io/content/en/researchers/researchhospital.md

 menu = 'researchers_menu'
 +++

-# Requesting data or doing research at a contracted hospital

-Last update: 28-05-2024
+# Accessing Hospital Data from Contracted Hospitals

-Through ELAN, researchers can both request hospital data and mine hospital data from the contracted hospitals: [Haga Hospital](https://www.hagaziekenhuis.nl/) and [HMC Hospital](https://www.haaglandenmc.nl/english/).
-Here, we will describe the steps the researcher needs to take to get access to the data.
+Research can request and mine hospital data from the contracted hospitals, [Haga Hospital](https://www.hagaziekenhuis.nl/) and [HMC Hospital](https://www.haaglandenmc.nl/english/), through ELAN.
+Follow these steps to access the data:

+## Requesting New Data:
-If you want to use data/variables currently not present in ELAN, contact Frank Ardesch.
-This will take considerably more time than using data already in the research infrastructure, as this has to be approved by the board of the hospital(s).
+If you need data or variables not currently in ELAN, contact Frank Ardesch.
+This will take considerably more time than using data already in the research infrastructure, as this requires approval form the hospital board(s).

+## Using Free Text for Data/Text Mining:
-If you want to use free tekst to perform your own data/text mining, you can contact the following people:
+If you want to use free text to perform your own data/text mining, you can contact the following people:
 - Jan Pronk, head of IT
 - HAGA: Coen Dortmond
 - HMC: Wetenschapsbureau Landsteiner